Spyro the Dragon (PlayStation)

 - The typical "Spyro" font is altered slightly to accommodate Japanese text, losing the accompanying metallic sheen and sliding animation, consequently appearing far plainer relative to English text and numbers.
 However, this change does not only apply for gem totals and Portal names, which appear as they do in English versions.

 - Level names are marked with numerical signs in addition to names in a world-level format (for example Stone Hill would be labelled as 1-1, and High Caves as 3-2).
 Bosses are marked as the fourth level in a world, and flights are marked as the fifth, with the normal levels taking up slots 1 through 3.
 Also, as expected, level & world names are different (with examples like "Artisan Homeworld" being renamed "Green Garden" and so on...).

-- The camera is zoomed out considerably when compared to the US and European versions of the game, keeping a fixed perspective as opposed to following Spyro directly.
+- The camera is zoomed out considerably when compared to the NTSC-U/PAL versions of the game, keeping a fixed perspective as opposed to following Spyro directly.
 In addition to this, the camera fades in and out when Spyro walks into a whirlwind, when he falls down a hole the camera isn't directed towards, and when he enters a level, replacing the "U-turn" animation which pertains to the last action.
 However, the camera in the "Flight" levels remains identical to the other versions.

 - Multicolored signposts are scattered very liberally throughout the game, providing textual "hints" if flamed, something which is actually used as a placeholder for unfinished dragon cutscenes in early versions of the game (minus the signposts).
 However, their frequency, combined with how easily they can be inadvertently activated, renders them as more of an annoyance than anything else.